Headless Chrome: an answer to server-side rendering JavaScript sites

 SSR function

-Next, we'll take the ssr() function from earlier and beef it up a bit:
+Next, take the ssr() function from earlier and beef it up a bit:

 ssr.mjs